anastasia-starostina/Frontend-Mindactivity-App/README.md

 Just in case you were curious about the name, mindfulness + productivity = mindactivity.

-It's a Mindfullness App designed to manage stress levels and increase productivity using meditative media.
+It's a Mindfullness App designed to manage stress levels and increase productivity using meditative media

+Click here to see [Mindactivity App Demo](https://mindactivity-app.netlify.app/).

 **This documentation is for the entire Mindactivity app.
 If you're interested in the backend/API specifically, go to [backend repository](https://github.com/SchoolOfCode/w9_backend-project-mindactivity)**